LESL Investors Have Opportunity to Lead Leslie's, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-12, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Leslie's, Inc. ("Leslie's" or the "Company") (NASDAQ: LESL).
+LOS ANGELES, Oct.
+17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Leslie's, Inc. ("Leslie's" or the "Company") (NASDAQ: LESL).

 Class Period: February 5, 2021 – July 13, 2023